junxit/us-congress-bills-111/metadata.md

 - 2009-09-24 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 406 - 18 (Roll no. 737). (text: CR H9908)
 - 2009-09-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 406 - 18 (Roll no. 737).(text: CR H9908)
 - 2009-09-24 — Referred to the Subcommittee on Health.
+- 2009-09-25 — Received in the Senate and Read twice and referred to the Committee on Finance.